vibbits/gentle-hands-on-python/src/06_Loops.md

 ***

 ## Chapter Review
 Congratulations!
 By now you understand enough Python to tackle complex and interesting problems.
 Hopefully you noticed the exercises are becoming more interesting.
 Keep practicing and your confidence and ability to solve problems can only improve.

 In this chapter you've learned how to ask the computer to repeat a block of code for you using a `for`-each loop.
-You also learned about 2 useful built-in functions: `sum()` and
+You also learned about 3 useful built-in functions: `range()`, `sum()`, and `join()`.
-`join()`.

 ## Review Questions